BLOG

 By paying the royalties payments to the parts of the corporate group based in tax havens, these companies outside of tax havens pay the profits they make out of the countries where they are operating and into tax havens.
 Royalties payments are usually fully deductible and, as such, high-taxed profits from the external sales are turned into low-taxed royalties income showing up with the IP holding company.
 By selecting a low-tax jurisdiction with adequate tax treaties in place, the high-tax jurisdiction will also not levy withholding tax on the royalty payments.
 The result is profit being shifted into corporate tax havens and going untaxed.

 In a study published in October 2023, Lejour and van ‘t Riet estimate that at least 18% of cross-border royalty payments between companies is motivated by tax evasion.
 The authors also point out that in 2018, payments between Ireland and the Netherlands, and between the Netherlands and Bermuda amounted to US$25 billion, the largest bilateral royalty flows between countries ever recorded.
-This extraordinary statistic is caused by the fact that intra-group royalty payments are a crucial ingredient of the infamous double Irish-Dutch sandwich, a tax planning scheme used by the likes of Google, Amazon and Apple to syphon profits from the multinationals’ activities in Africa and in Europe in a ‘tax-friendly’ way to Bermuda where these profits are completely left untaxed.
+This extraordinary statistic is caused by the fact that intra-group royalty payments are a crucial ingredient of the infamous double Irish-Dutch sandwich, a tax planning scheme that, according to the authors, has been used by the likes of Google and Uber to syphon profits from the multinationals’ activities in market jurisdictions in a ‘tax-friendly’ way to Bermuda where these profits were left undertaxed.
+News reports from November 2024 regarding Netflix (see here and here) indicate that even post-BEPS, intra-group service fee and royalty payments have still been used to shift profits and erode countries’ tax bases ‘à volonté’.
 Quite tellingly, the countries facilitating the sandwich rank high on the recently updated Corporate Tax Haven Index with Ireland in 9th place, the Netherlands in 7th and Bermuda in 3rd.

 Deductions for intra-group payments for services cause similar issues of tax avoidance through base erosion.
 By the strategic use of intra-group services contracts, group companies in low-tax jurisdictions can be lined up to provide high-value managerial, consultancy or technical services group companies in high-tax jurisdictions.
 The digitalisation of the economy, and the ability to provide services remotely, makes this tax abuse technique even more easy to implement.